Liquid chromatography–mass spectrometry: Liquid chromatography

-Liquid chromatography is a method of physical separation in which the components of a liquid mixture are distributed between two immiscible phases, i.e., stationary and mobile.
-The practice of LC can be divided into five categories, i.e., adsorption chromatography, partition chromatography, ion-exchange chromatography, size-exclusion chromatography, and affinity chromatography.
+Liquid chromatography is a method of physical separation in which the components of a liquid mixture are distributed between two immiscible phases, called the stationary and mobile phases.
+The practice of LC can be divided into five categories: adsorption chromatography, partition chromatography, ion-exchange chromatography, size-exclusion chromatography, and affinity chromatography.
 Among these, the most widely used variant is the reverse-phase (RP) mode of the partition chromatography technique, which makes use of a nonpolar (hydrophobic) stationary phase and a polar mobile phase.
-In common applications, the mobile phase is a mixture of water and other polar solvents (e.g., methanol, isopropanol, and acetonitrile), and the stationary matrix is prepared by attaching long-chain alkyl groups (e.g., n-octadecyl or C_{18}) to the external and internal surfaces of irregularly or spherically shaped 5 μm diameter porous silica particles.
+In common applications, the mobile phase is a mixture of water and other polar solvents (such as methanol, isopropanol, and acetonitrile), and the stationary matrix is prepared by attaching long-chain alkyl groups (such as n-octadecyl or C_{18}) to the external and internal surfaces of irregularly or spherically shaped, 5 μm diameter, porous silica particles.

 In HPLC, typically 20 μl of the sample of interest are injected into the mobile phase stream delivered by a high pressure pump.
 The mobile phase containing the analytes permeates through the stationary phase bed in a definite direction.
 The components of the mixture are separated depending on their chemical affinity with the mobile and stationary phases.
 The separation occurs after repeated sorption and desorption steps occurring when the liquid interacts with the stationary bed.
 The liquid solvent (mobile phase) is delivered under high pressure (up to 400 bar or 5800 psi) into a packed column containing the stationary phase.
 The high pressure is necessary to achieve a constant flow rate for reproducible chromatography experiments.
 Depending on the partitioning between the mobile and stationary phases, the components of the sample will flow out of the column at different times.
 The column is the most important component of the LC system and is designed to withstand the high pressure of the liquid.
-Conventional LC columns are 100–300 mm long with outer diameter of 6.4 mm (1/4 inch) and internal diameter of 3.0–4.6 mm.
+Conventional LC columns are 100–300 mm long with an outer diameter of 6.4 mm (1/4 inch) and an internal diameter of 3.0–4.6 mm.
 For applications involving LC–MS, the length of chromatography columns can be shorter (30–50 mm) with 3–5 μm diameter packing particles.
 In addition to the conventional model, other LC columns are the narrow bore, microbore, microcapillary, and nano-LC models.
 These columns have smaller internal diameters, allow for a more efficient separation, and handle liquid flows under 1 ml/min (the conventional flow-rate).
 In order to improve separation efficiency and peak resolution, ultra performance liquid chromatography (UHPLC) can be used instead of HPLC.
-This LC variant uses columns packed with smaller silica particles (~1.7 μm diameter) and requires higher operating pressures in the range of 310000 to 775000 torr (6000 to 15000 psi, 400 to 1034 bar).
+This LC variant uses columns packed with smaller silica particles (about 1.7 μm diameter) and requires higher operating pressures in the range of 310000 to 775000 torr (6000 to 15000 psi, 400 to 1034 bar).